 When I returned from my trip, everyone asked me which area was my favorite.
 Without a doubt, I answered "Florence," only to have that opinion reciprocated by everyone else who also visited Italy.
-Florence has the charm of a small town preserving the history behind the city while still offering modern day comforts.
+Florence has the charm of a small town preserving the history behind the city while still offering modern-day comforts.
 Almost everywhere is walking distance; you won't need to walk more than 20 minutes to get from one location to another.
-I could spend weeks in Florence but if you only have three days, here’s an itinerary to guide you through the city.
+I could spend weeks in Florence but since I only had a couple of days, here is my guide to Florence in 4 days.

-Day 1: Hit up the museums.
+Day 1: Start your trip to Florence in 4 days by hitting up the museums.
 Start by visiting the famous David statue at the Accademia.
 They say there are three occasions in Florence that will take your breath away and seeing the statue of David in person is one of those times.

 Afterward, walk 15 minutes and head to the Uffizi gallery.
 For 18 euros, you can purchase tickets to visit the Uffizi, Pitti Palace, and Boboli gardens.
 The Uffizi is one of the most visited museums in the world, holding a vast collection of works from the Italian Rennaissance.
 The Pitti Palace has another 5 museums including the Palatine Gallery, the Royal Apartments and the Porcelain Museum.
 Right behind the palace is the famous Boboli gardens.
 The Boboli gardens are what I imagine how wealthy people in France live with driveways lined with beautiful foliage and clusters of large sculptures throughout.
 Make sure you give yourself enough time to see everything this museum has to offer.